OnionIoT/documentation/docs/packages/compile-package.md

 #### Step 1: Run the build script

-To compile and build the desired packages, run the following commands in the development environment:
+To compile and build the desired packages, run the following command:

 ```bash
 bash onion_buildenv build_packages <PACKAGE_NAME>
 ```

 Replace `<PACKAGE_NAME>` with the actual package name.

+This will compile the selected pacakge and its dependencies.

 #### Step 2: Compiled package location